-- Overall, the year-on-year trend in estimated WECs follows the trend in contract prices. - The trend in cap price movements displays the largest degree of variability of the contract products, with very large increase occurring in 2017-18, 2022-23 and 2023-24. - The trend in WECs aligns very closely to the trend in base contract prices.
+- Overall, the year-on-year trend in estimated WECs follows the trend in contract prices. - The trend in WECs aligns very closely to the trend in base contract prices.
+This is not surprising given the stronger reliance on base contracts in the hedging strategy. - However, the trend in WEC is also influenced by the change in cap prices.
+The charts show changes in percentage terms, and given that cap contract prices are lower than base contract prices in dollar terms, it is not surprising that the percentage changes in cap contact prices are larger than changes in the base contract prices and WECs (since they are starting from a lower base). - The trend in cap price movements displays the largest degree of variability of the contract products, with very large increase occurring in 2017-18, 2022-23 and 2023-24. - The trend in WECs aligns very closely to the trend in base contract prices.
 This is not surprising given the strong reliance on base contracts in the hedging strategy. - The large percentage increases in WEC in 2017-19, 2022-23 and 2023-24 align with the corresponding strong increases in contract prices. - There has been no occasion in which the movement in the WEC is at odds with the movement in observable trade weighted average contract prices.